PierfrancescoSoffritti/android-youtube-player/README.md

 });
 ```

+If you decde to initialize the player programmatically, remember to remove the `autoPlay` and `videoId` attributes from the `YouTubePlayerView` in your XML file.

 ----

 # API documentation
-The following sections provide detailed documentation for every component of the library.
+The following sections provides detailed documentation for every component in the library.

 If you see any problem or mistake in the documentation, feel free to contribute by opening an issue an/or sending a pull request.

 ## YouTubePlayerView
-`YouTubePlayerView` is the access point to the YouTubePlayer.
+`YouTubePlayerView` is the access point to the `YouTubePlayer`.

 You can add the View to your layout.